adrfantini/r-packages/README.md

 #### DASHBOARDS
 Package | Description
 ------- | --------
-shiny
-advanced-shiny | Not a package, but still... https://github.com/daattali/advanced-shiny shinyjs | Set of functions to complete missing `shiny` features shinyWidgets | Set of additional `shiny` widgets shinydashboard
+shiny | The go-to R package for interactive web interfaces, dashboards [advanced-shiny](https://github.com/daattali/advanced-shiny) | Not a package, but helpful resource for shiny hints shinyjs | Set of functions to complete missing `shiny` features shinyWidgets | Set of additional `shiny` widgets shinydashboard